svlark/svlark.github.io/_drafts/2017-07-13-2017-Our-First-Sleepover.md

 ![movie time](https://user-images.githubusercontent.com/13930968/29010595-65e35e36-7afa-11e7-9e69-ab15f45ea303.jpg)
 Movie Time

 There were a few mishaps.
-Even though Jacob emptied the port-o-potty (lhttp://www.svlark.com/2017/04/potty-problems.html) at 5p, just before everyone arrived, by 3a it was overflowing everywhere, and Jacob and I had a super gross mess.
+Even though Jacob emptied the [port-o-potty](lhttp://www.svlark.com/2017/04/potty-problems.html) at 5p, just before everyone arrived, by 3a it was overflowing everywhere, and Jacob and I had a super gross mess.
 Normally, on boat toilets, the more water the better, but that is not the case with port-o-potties!

 A good time was had by all, and it has given us a lot of confidence about having guests visit!
-We had some room to spare (maybe link to boat tour video)!
+We had some [room to spare] (https://youtu.be/pcCRzdjkR6k)!
 You know you’ve had a good sleepover when everyone is practically begging for bed by 7p!

 ![Audrey and Bella](https://user-images.githubusercontent.com/13930968/29010600-68c68e7a-7afa-11e7-96d9-ed44c1af08d0.jpg)
 Audrey and Bella the morning after